kevinmatthes/contributing/CONTRIBUTING.md

 <!----------------------------------------------------------------------------->

-# Contributing to this project
+# Contributing to This Project

 When contributing to this project, several conventions should be honoured in order keep the overall appearance of this repository uniform.
 These conventions